hdigital/partypositions-wikitags/README.md

 + focus on Model 2 (Model 1 estimation only)
 + removed tables and figures only relevant for paper
 + revised documentation all scripts
++ use Wikipedia link name if page title is not available from scraping

 ---